brettz9/db.js/README.md

 ```

 Alternatively, db.js includes an optional `define` call, and can be loaded
-as module using the [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD)
+as a module using the [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD)
 loader of your choice.

 ## Opening/Creating a database and connection